10 Helpful Products Improve Bathroom Safety for Seniors

 A toilet safety frame gives seniors a helpful guide and support when using the toilet.

-This model is adjustable to accommodate different toilet heights and the width that suits your older adult best.
+This model is adjustable to accommodate different toilet heights and widths that suit your older adult best.

 increase bathroom safety for seniors with an extra grip rail on the side of the tub